reidmorrison/iostreams/docs/path.md

 When a path is created it takes the name of the file which can also be a URI, followed by several arguments specific to that path.
 IOStreams will infer the file storage mechanism based on the supplied URI.

-IOStreams Path already supports accessing files in the following places:
+IOStreams Path supports accessing files in the following places:

 * File
 * AWS S3
+* Google Cloud Storage (Using the AWS S3 Client)
 * SFTP
 * HTTP(S) (Read only)

 Are you using another cloud provider and want to add support for your favorite?
 Checkout the supplied [IOStreams S3 path provider](https://github.com/reidmorrison/iostreams/blob/master/lib/io_streams/paths/s3.rb) for an example of what is required.
+Pull requests welcome.

 ### File